 [Editor’s Note: This Backgrounder is part of a series related to global migration issues.]

 The UN Human Rights Council's 2015 Commission of Inquiry report includes a torture survivors' illustrated testimony.
+Its 2016 follow-up report found “no improvement with respect to the most critical human rights violations.”

 The monitoring group of the UN Security Council's sanctions committee on Eritrea and Somalia examines Eritrea's foreign policy and political economy.